QiufangMa/Agent-architecture/draft-xxx-nmrg-agent-ndt-arch.md

 Step 3:
-: AI Agent communicates with the Network Digital Twin to validate the suggested configuration change, including the syntax and semantics of the configuration, verfication of effected application and resources.
+: AI Agent communicates with the Network Digital Twin to validate the suggested configuration change, including the syntax and semantics of the configuration, verification of effected application and resources.
 The network digital Twin may generate a report indicating the validation result, and suggested configuration fix when the validation fails after network simulation leveraging the current physical network operational state.